TomatOrg/TomatBoot/CONFIG.md

 ## Structure of the config file

-The Limine configuration file is comprised of *assignments* and *entries*.
+The TomatBoot configuration file is comprised of *assignments* and *entries*.

 ### Entries and sub-entries